Meskh/PCB-BPF/README.md

 # Band-Pass Filter PCB Design

-A KiCad-based PCB design and circuit implementation of a 2nd-order Sallen-Key Butterworth band-pass filter, developed for the EEE1028LDPS Technical Design assignment at the University of Surrey.
+A KiCad-based PCB design and circuit implementation of a 2nd-order Sallen-Key Butterworth band-pass filter, developed as part of the Technical Design module at the University of Surrey.

 ---